simra-project/simra-visualizations-server/SETUP_UBUNTU.md

 Attention, depending on the amount of data which is imported, this process can take a while.

 ## List of known issues

+For some of the components mentioned above, detailed setup instructions can be found [here](https://ircama.github.io/osm-carto-tutorials/tile-server-ubuntu/).

 The directory `/var/run/tirex/` is deleted on every shutdown of the machine.
 Thus, `sudo mkdir /var/run/tirex/` and `chown tirex:tirex -R /var/run/tirex/` have to be repeated.
 You can provide a shell script to do so in your autostart directory.